permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

   PermGuard [command]

 Available Commands:
-  accounts    Manage Accounts
-  apply       Apply the plan to the remote repo authn       Manage Tenants and Identities authz       Manage Repositories clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure Cli settings
+  accounts    Manage remote server Accounts apply       Apply the plan to the remote repo authn       Manage remote serrver Tenants and Identities authz       Manage remote server Repositories clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure Cli settings